Younium Blog

 1. Monthly Recurring Revenue (MRR)

-MRR refers to the total revenue a business receives per month from various subscriptions.
+MRR refers to the total revenue a business receives per month from active subscriptions.

 It’s one of the most important metrics for any subscription business.
 This is because it shows the total monthly amount of revenue received from active subscriptions.
 It’s the most common KPI used in recurring businesses.